 While sharpening the blades, rice will also do the cleaning and remove any oils or coffee hiding in the nooks of a grinder.
 However, if you want to do only the cleaning without sharpening the blades, then you can use pellets instead of rice.
 It’s up to you.

 Basically, just begin by running one of the blade edges on a sharpening stone or a similar material that you choose.
-Of course, be sure to keep the angle that the blade is already sharped to.
+Of course, be sure to keep the angle of the blades consistent.
 When you think you have finished with that edge, turn the blade over and sharpen the other side.

 Usually, each blade will have two back, and two front sides and a grinding machine will have four blades in most cases.
 Repeat the same process for all sides on each blade, and your grinder will be as sharp as new.
-Of course, be sure to run the blade away from your body to prevent any possible injury.
-Also, you might want to sharpen the blades whenever you notice a decrease in performance
+Of course, be sure to run the blade away from your body to prevent any injury.
+Also, sharpen the blades whenever you notice a decrease in performance.

 Rules When Sharpening Grinder Blades

-When sharpening grinder blades, you should always wear protective gloves, in case the blade slips from your fingers.
+When sharpening grinder blades, always wear protective gloves, in case the blade slips from your fingers.
 Although the blades are not super sharp, they are sharp enough to cause damage.

 Also, the foremost rule is that you actually never slide the sharpening stone over a blade, but a blade over the sharpening stone.
 That way, you will create heat and friction needed to sharpen the edge.
 If you slide the stone instead, you will do the same thing, but the effect will be much less powerful since you can’t do that at the same speed.

 As mentioned, the most recommended technique is to slide the blade away from the body.
-It is not only necessary because of safety but has an effect on the actual sharpening process, too.
+It is not only necessary because of safety, but influences the actual sharpening process, too.
 It’s much easier to get the desired heat and friction when sliding the blade away from the body.

-On the other hand, if you prefer, you can just remove the blades and buy new ones.
-Usually, you can find them online, at a very low price, but be aware that not every model uses the same blades.
-If you are not sure or have any questions, it is most recommended to contact the manufacturer about all the necessary info.
+If you prefer, you can just remove the blades and buy new ones.
+Usually, you can find them online, at a cheap price, but be aware that not every model uses the same blades.
+If you are not sure or have questions, it is most recommended to contact the manufacturer about all the info.